This article has links to products and services we love, which we may make commission from.

 Night of 1,000 Jack-o-Lanterns, Glencoe

-Ready to head out of the city for a bit to enjoy the fall weather?
+Ready to head out of the city to enjoy the fall weather?

 The Chicago Botanical Garden (1000 Lake Cook Rd) hosts a Night of 1,000 Jack-o-Lanterns every year in October over the weekends.

-Just a 20-minute drive from the city, the Garden boasts an incredible collection of 1,000 hand-carved pumpkins, some of which weigh up to 150 pounds!
+Just a 20-minute drive from the city, the Garden boasts an incredible collection of 1,000 hand-carved pumpkins, some weighing up to 150 pounds!

 Wander around the paved path, enjoy light fare and drinks, and greet the costumed professionals there to entertain the kids.